 Step 1: Training session conducted virtually (such as with Zoom) in classroom, by trained college level intern.
 PowerPoint and videos presentations on what idling means, its impact and how the campaign works.
 Includes organization provided campaign materials.

-Step 3: School announces support for idle-free campaign in school community, including a notice in school newsletter and website, and optionally letter and pledge to parents.
-Install one to two provided idle-free zone signs in strategic areas.
+Step 2: School announces support for idle-free campaign in school community, including notice in school newsletter, website and social media, and optionally letter and pledge to parents.
+Install two provided idle-free zone signs in strategic areas.

-Step 4: Students and/or staff conduct two-day driver contact event.
+Step 3: Students and/or staff conduct two-day driver contact event.
 Campaigners create idle-free posters to display at event.
-All drivers offered the information handouts and anti-idling window cling decals.
+All drivers offered information handouts and anti-idling window cling decals.
 Event publicized locally and in social media.

 ADDITIONAL CAMPAIGN BENEFITS